The railway came to Hungerford as a terminus station in 1847, and was extended west through the town in 1862.

 28 wagons came off the track, blocking both lines, crashing into the signal-box and strewing wreckage and ballast over the platforms.

-Relief signalman Robbie Bowden had a lucky escape when two of the waggons jack-knifed into the signalbox.
+Relief signalman Robbie "Bob" Bowden (of Southcote, Reading) had a lucky escape when two of the waggons jack-knifed into the signalbox.
 Although he had concussion and shock, he managed to restore all signals to danger before calling for assistance.
+He was trapped in the box for half an hour before being rescued by firemen.

 At the same time, the level crossing gates were replaced by crossing barriers controlled by closed-circuit TV from Kintbury Crossing box, with emergency telephone provided at the crossing.